16 Free Concept Map Templates (Word, PPT)

 A concept map is a diagram that displays relationships between concepts or ideas.

 They can take the form of timelines, charts, graphic organizers, T-charts, or Venn diagrams.
 Concept maps are an abbreviated way of representing knowledge.
-Concept maps can also be referred to as mind maps, semantic networks, webbing, clustering diagrams, idea maps, or mental maps.
+These maps can also be referred to as mind maps, semantic networks, webbing, clustering diagrams, idea maps, or mental maps.

 Developing a good concept map is an excellent strategy for studying material because it helps you organize the information in your mind.
 In addition, this structure provides a way for people to understand what they are studying and help them remember different concepts through spatial memory.